How to build

 a movement,

-not a brand.
+not a campaign.

 We didn't design a brand.
 We built a movement system.